mickknutson/spring_security_course/chapter03/chapter03.03/README.md

 ## Tasks

-> * Create a new file named EventUserDetailsService.java
+> * Create a new class named EventUserDetailsService
-> * Update the SecurityConfig.java to use new UserDetailsService
+> * Update the SecurityConfig to use new UserDetailsService
 > * remove all references to UserDetailsManager found in DefaultEventService.

 > * Execute/Run the updated code and test